shubhm-gupta/Keywords-Identification-from-Handwritten-Doctor-Prescription/README.md

 This is the private repository for Cricket World Cup 2019 Prediction.

-@authors - shubhm-gupta, abhalla1, dhanajay-arora, namanmanocha
+@authors - shubhm-gupta, abhalla1, dhananjay-arora, namanmanocha